Skip to main content

 - The shipping address for each order defaults to the shipping address you’ve set up as a default in your Profile (if you've set one up), but you can change the shipping address and delivery options when you check out your shopping cart.

-To change the shipping address or delivery options for an entire order: After checking out, in the Final Review or Shipping window, click “edit” on the right side of the Ship To section.
-To change delivery options, click “edit” on the right side of the Delivery Options section.
+To change the shipping address or delivery options for an entire order: After checking out, in the Final Review or Shipping window, click the pencil icon on the right side of the Ship To section.
+To change delivery options, click the pencil icon on the right side of the Delivery Options section.

 To change the shipping address or delivery options for an individual line item: After checking out, select Shipping from the menu on the left under Requisition.
-Scroll down to the individual line item, then click the edit button next to “Ship To” or “Delivery Options.”
+Scroll down to the individual line item, then click the pencil icon next to “Ship To” or “Delivery Options.”

 - How do I send a note or attachment to a supplier?